microsoft/iot-curriculum/labs/ai-edge/vision/manufacturing-part-check/steps/iot-hub-control.md

 ### Code the Pi to connect to Azure IoT Hub

+You can find all the code for this in the [code/pi-control/pi](../code/pi-control/pi) folder.

 1. On the Pi, make a folder called `AssemblyLineControl`, and open this in VS Code either running locally on the Pi, or connected via the Remote SSH extension.

 1. Create a file in this folder for the Python pip package requirements called `requirements.txt`